ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-28-new-rails-poc.md

     Rendered text template (0.0ms)
     Completed 200 OK in 2ms (Views: 1.4ms | ActiveRecord: 0.0ms)

+## Again?

+When Rails was updated for [CVE-2013-0156], it did not actually fix the underlying root cause, that the [Psych][psych] YAML parser [does not have a safe-mode][5].
+As long as developers continue allowing user-input near `YAML.load`, and there is no safe-mode to prevent YAML from deserializing arbitrary Classes, YAML deserialization vulnerabilities will continue to pop up.

 ## Omakase?

 I named this exploit [rails_omakase.rb], as an ode to [Rails Is Omakase][2];